OpenMPT/openmpt/doc/module_formats.md

   endianness, which can be found in `common/Endianness.h`:
   * Big-Endian: (u)int8/16/32/64be, float32be, float64be
   * Little-Endian: (u)int8/16/32/64le, float32le, float64le

+  Entire structs containing integers with defined endianness can be read in one go if they are tagged with `MPT_BINARY_STRUCT` (see existing loaders for an example).
 * `m_nChannels` **MUST NOT** be changed after a pattern has been created, as existing patterns will be interpreted incorrectly.
 For module formats that support per-pattern channel amounts, the maximum number of channels must be